 The tattoo should look healed in 3-4 weeks, however, it may still appear shiny and scaly for several more.
 This is completely normal.
 These dead layers of skin will shed eventually.

 Tattoos inevitably fade, blur or thicken over time, with the blackworks staying longer.
 White tattoos will most likely heal into scars.
-Tattoos with placements that frequently meet pressure and friction, such as wrists, ankles and waistlines, are more prone to fading; finger tattoos are most likely to fade.
+Tattoos with placements that frequently meet pressure and friction, such as wrists, ankles and waistlines, are more prone to fading or thickening/bleeding; finger tattoos are most likely to fade.
 For all tattoos, sun exposure is the dominant factor causing fading.
 Colorworks usually need retouching after several months or years.